AntirWiki/Antir/content/Holy Kingdom/Holy Kingdom.md

 # Government
 The royal family of Antir serves as both political and religious leaders of the Holy Kingdom.
 They trace their ancestry back to the leaders of the mortal armies during the Dragon Wars.
 The royals are served by both priests and landowning nobles, the two factions frequently clashing in attempts to seize more influence.
 Given their dual leadership over kingdom and faith, the royal administration is often referred to as the "Church and Throne".

-The monarchy is currently led by [[The Golden Saint]], am immortal demigod Saint of [[Lumina]] who has ruled for over a century.
+The monarchy is currently led by the [[Golden Saint]], am immortal demigod Saint of [[Lumina]] who has ruled for over a century.
 The Saint rules with a kind hand, but is mostly detached from actual administration - which is handled by other members of the Royal Family, high ranking priests, and various royal servants.

 The Monarch and other members of the royal family live and work in the [[Sunlit Palace]] in the heart of Alturon.